Streamline Your Development: The Top CI/CD Tools for Agile Success

 Pricing: Choosing The Right Tool Within Your Budget

-- Jenkins: Free and open-source.
+Below is a brief overview of the pricing structures for each of the tools discussed (as of this writing).- Jenkins: Free and open-source.
 Costs associated with Jenkins come from infrastructure maintenance and any premium plugins or support services.

 - Travis CI: Offers a free tier for public repositories on GitHub.
 For private repositories, Travis CI charges based on a subscription model starting at $69 per month for the basic plan, with incremental costs based on additional concurrency needs.